 The 2018 Car Buyer Journey Study explores how consumers complete the entire vehicle purchase process by exploring when, where and how consumers decide to start their research, make their decision and close the deal – and how dealers can best position themselves to be their store of choice.

 In addition to continuing analyses of online shopping trends and customer satisfaction with various aspects of the dealership experience, this year’s study reveals the importance of total price compared to monthly payment when researching a vehicle:

 - The decline of consumer time spent in-market

 - Where buyers start and finish their car-shopping process

 - How previous dealership experience impacts final purchase decision

 - Decline in trust and satisfaction with purchase price

 About This Study

 For the past five years, Cox Automotive has conducted studies designed to gain an understanding of consumer car-shopping behavior and perceptions of the dealer experience.
-The 2018 Car Buyer Journey, commissioned by Cox Automotive through IHS Automotive, is based on a survey of 2,050 consumers who purchased or leased a vehicle within 12 months of September 13, 2017.
+The 2018 Car Buyer Journey, commissioned by Cox Automotive through IHS Markit, is based on a survey of 2,050 consumers who purchased or leased a vehicle within 12 months of September 13, 2017.

 2018 Car Buyer Journey Study